Begum Nusrat Bhutto International Airport

+History

 It was built in 1942 and was originally known as Sukkur Aerodrome, and was used as a military airfield by the British Raj.
 The airport was renamed as Sukkur Airport in 1980.
 On 26 January 2012, the Provincial Assembly of Sindh unanimously passed a resolution to name the airport after Nusrat Bhutto ('), a former First Lady of Pakistan in the 1970s.

 During Hajj season every year, Hajj flights operate from Sukkur to Jeddah and Medina in the Kingdom of Saudi Arabia and back.
 The first Hajj flight from the Begum Nusrat Bhutto Airport, Sukkur, left for Jeddah on 6 August 2016.
 The Hajj flight operation continued until 13 August 2016.

-Planned upgrades and expansion

 In September 2022, the Pakistan Civil Aviation Authority assigned the upgrade and expansion project of the Begum Nusrat Bhutto Airport Sukkur to the National Engineering Services Pakistan.
 According to the plan, the airport is planned to be turned into an international airport for wide-body aircraft with all allied facilities.
 The renovation project includes extension of the runway and the taxiway, reconstruction of the apron and terminal building, along with other related facilities.